dainst/idai-field/desktop/src/manual/manual.en.md

 ##### Date fields

 A value in the format "day.month.year" is entered for fields of the input type "Date".
-The entries for day and month are optional, so that it is possible to enter only a specific month or year.
+The entries for day and month are optional, so that it is possible to enter only a specific month of a year, or a specific year.

 <div class="table-container">
   <table>